Lewis34cs/cvd_factors/README.md

 ### Goals:

 Cardiovascular diseases (CVDs) are the leading cause of death worldwide, claiming around 17 million lives per year.
-Our goals for this project will be producing the best model(s) that identify and define both the protective and risk factors when it comes to predicting the prevalence of a CVD.
-Through the knowledge of these factors, we would be able to target the best primary prevention methods and help deter possible development of some CVDs.
+Our goals for this project will be to produce the best model(s) that identify and define both the protective and risk factors when it comes to predicting the prevalence of a CVD.
+Through the knowledge of these factors, we will be able to target the best primary prevention methods and help deter any possible development of some CVDs.

 **Questions:**